Relaxation breakdown and resonant tunneling in ultrastrong-coupling cavity QED: Introduction

-Because of the complexity in treating the non-perturbative nature of these light-matter ultrastrong-coupling systems, at the beginning of this debate the focus was mainly on closed systems, trying to understand the correct way to write down these Hamiltonians with the only intention of exploring their ground-state physics.
-However, recently there has been a growing interest also in their out-of-equilibrium dynamics \cite{Hausinger_2008, Savasta_RabiIncoherentPump_PhysRevResearch.4.023048, Savasta_relaxation_generalized_MasterEq_PhysRevA.98.053834,Pistolesi_2019_PhysRevLett.123.246601,Grifoni_2021_PhysRevA.104.053711,Ren_2022_PhysRevResearch.4.013152}, which is still a largely unexplored territory.
-Here even the simplest case regarding relaxation toward thermal equilibrium can exhibit surprising non-trivial features.
+However in the community there is still not a full consensus about the origin, validity and interpretation of these theories and they relation with the actual experimental evidences \cite{ Andolina_nogo_PhysRevB.100.121109, Feist_CasimirPolderMolecule_PhysRevX.9.021057, andolina2022deep, saezblazquez2022observe}, suggesting that more research and additional examples are needed in order to completely make clear these physical mechanisms.

-In this article we address exactly this problem studying how the electromagnetic vacuum of ultrastrong-coupling cavity QED can affect the relaxation toward equilibrium of a polarizable material.
+In this article we explicitly address the problem of how the electromagnetic vacuum of ultrastrong-coupling cavity QED can affect the relaxation toward equilibrium of a polarizable material.
 In order to isolate every single different effect we consider a simple paradigmatic setup: an asymmetric double well dipole in a single-mode resonant cavity.
 Its low-energy dynamics can be approximated to the \emph{quantum Rabi model}, which is the simplest theoretical framework to study light-matter interactions.
 We complete the description of the model including two basic dissipative mechanism: Ohmic cavity dissipation and dipole radiative losses.
-Under these circumstances we describe the system relaxation dynamics through a master equation valid for arbitrary light-matter coupling values, whose steady state is the correct thermal equilibrium state.
+Under these circumstances the system's relaxation is described through a thermalizing master equation valid for arbitrary light-matter coupling values, whose steady state is the correct thermal equilibrium state.
 From the spectral gap $\lambda$ of its Liouvillian operator we derive a phase diagram describing how relaxation toward equilibrium is modified by the coupling to the cavity.

+The intuition arising from all recent works regarding thermalization and transport in cavity QED would suggest that the coupling with the cavity always favours and accelerates the relaxation properties of the system.
+However, here we show that an increasing light-matter coupling strength from the strong to the ultrastrong coupling regime exponentially suppresses the relaxation rate of the dipole, being a prototype for the so-called localization transition in the spin-boson model \cite{Leggett_RevModPhys.59.1}.
+The cavity-induced inhibition of the dipole relaxation is only restored thanks to the occurrence of polaronic multi-photon resonant tunneling processes, in very close analogy to Franck-Condon physics describing electron tunneling assisted by vibrational transitions \cite{Andreev_PhysRevB.74.205438, Oppen_NatPhys_FrankCondonExp_2009, Joachim_phonon_electron_tranport_PhysRevLett.114.016804, Eaves_phonon_resonant_tunnel_2016_PhysRevLett.116.186603}.
+After showing that this mechanism is already observable in current experimental platforms such as superconducting circuits we comment on the possible consequence for cavity assisted quantum transport and cascaded ultrastrong-coupling setups with multi-well dipoles.

 Differently from previous studies \cite{Hausinger_2008, Savasta_relaxation_generalized_MasterEq_PhysRevA.98.053834, Savasta_RabiIncoherentPump_PhysRevResearch.4.023048}, here we exploit a generalized rotating-wave approximation of the Rabi model from which we analytically derive the transition rates of the master equation in the ultrastrong coupling regime.
 From this calculation we obtain a complete and simple picture on how relaxation and thermalization work in terms of polaronic dressed states, valid in the ultrastrong coupling regime.